PatriLoto/sitio_ciencia_abierta_en_latinoamerica/README.md

-# sitio_ciencia_abierta_en_latinoamerica
+# Ciencia abierta en Latinoamérica (version en español)
-Sitio del proyecto **Mapeo de comunidades, organizaciones, eventos y material de ciencia abierta en Latinoamérica**, el cual es un work in progress que arrancamos en Marzo de 2023 de la mano de OLS y que actualmente forma parte de un proyecto de [Metadocencia](https://www.metadocencia.org/).
-Si querés conocer del estado actual del proyecto puedes ingresar en [Mapeo Actual](https://www.metadocencia.org/proyecto/mapeo-comunidades/).
+Sitio del proyecto **Mapeo de comunidades, organizaciones, eventos y material de ciencia abierta en Latinoamérica**, el cual es un work in progress que arrancamos en Marzo de 2023 de la mano de OLS.
+El objetivo principal es disponibilizar información sobre recursos, eventos y comunidades de ciencia abierta con base América Latina a través de un repositorio público que centralice esta información.
+Si querés conocer sobre el proyecto ingresa al sitio.

+# Open Science in Latin America (English version)
+Site of the project **Mapping open science communities, organisations, events and material in Latin America**, which is a work in progress that we started in March 2023 with the help of OLS Open Seeds.
+The main objective is to make available information about open science resources, events and communities based in Latin America through a public repository that centralises this information.
+If you want to know more about the project, visit the site.